TruckingOffice or QuickBooks?

 IFTA is too important to use a software that isn’t programmed to compute it.

 TruckingOffice trucking management solution was designed with a trucker on the team.
 From the very beginning, the IFTA was as much a focus as the billing module.
 We’ve refined the IFTA report to help you be confident that the numbers are right.
 We update our databases of the jurisdictions tax rates as early as we can to let you know what you’re going to pay.
 You can even use our report to figure out where you need to buy fuel to reduce those IFTA payments.

 Is QuickBooks going to help you figure out your payments?
-No. Can it suck a lot of time that you could be using in more productive ways?
+No. Can it suck a lot of time?
 Yes.
 If figuring out your IFTA taxes takes more than 20 minutes, you’re spending too much time on it.
 With TruckingOffice, we have a specific report that will immediately tell you exactly what you owe.
 You can make those payments and get on with the business of trucking.
 Or your family.
 Or your dog.
 Or whatever you want.